 I’ve used Kindle Unlimited sparingly from time to time.
 You basically get free books to read, but the books aren’t always the greatest.
 Still, there are some worth reading, like The Simple Path to Wealth by JL Collins.
 But combined with Prime, which I started to use more in the last year or so since The Grand Tour is free with Amazon Prime and staying a lot more in the US and Ireland, I use Prime for free or cheaper deliveries as well.
 Again, I pay monthly, I need to look if it’s possible to pay yearly.

-It’s not a monthly service, but I paid for it on all the platforms I use (macOS, iOS).
+It’s not a monthly service, It is a monthly service now, for which I pay :) I paid for it on all the platforms I use (macOS, iOS).
 It’s the service I use the most on a daily basis since I have weird passwords that I always forget :)

 This is an app I paid about $10, I think.
 It’s the best calculator there is.
 I don’t know how to really explain it, but it’s good :)